Shoulder Replacement in Columbus & New Albany, OH

 Anatomic total shoulder replacement

-The traditional or “anatomic” shoulder replacement involves reconstructing the shoulder joint in a manner similar to the normal anatomy.
+The traditional or “anatomic” replacement involves reconstructing the shoulder joint in a manner similar to the normal anatomy.
 This includes a ball-like implant on the humerus and a socket-like implant on the glenoid.
-For an anatomic shoulder replacement to function normally, the rotator cuff must be intact and pre-operative motion must be acceptable.
+For an anatomic replacement to function normally, the rotator cuff must be intact and pre-operative motion must be acceptable.

 Reverse total shoulder replacement